-Daikanyama and adjacent Nakameguro are two of the most fashionable neighbourhoods in Tokyo.
-Residents include numerous celebrities, hip and stylish thirty somethings as well as a fairly generous helping of wealthy locals and a few expats.
+Daikanyama and adjacent Nakameguro are two of the most fashionable neighborhoods in Tokyo.
+Residents include numerous celebrities, hip and stylish thirty-somethings, as well as a fairly generous helping of wealthy locals and a few expats.
 Despite being a stone’s throw from Shibuya, the tempo is very different here—it’s much more upmarket and boutique.

-This tour will take you far off the beaten track of the typical tourists’ Tokyo, with a taste of both the old and ultra modern plus a good chance to see the most stylish Tokyoites in their natural habitat.
-Allow at least 2 hours to enjoy this tour, and best to start earlier in the winter months, as some of the spots on this route close mid-late afternoon.
+This Daikanyama and Nakameguro walking tour will take you far off the beaten track of the typical tourists’ Tokyo, with a taste of both the old and ultra modern—plus a good chance to see the most stylish Tokyoites in their natural habitat.
+Allow at least two hours to enjoy this tour, and best to start earlier in the winter months, as some of the spots on this route close mid-late afternoon.

-Our Cheapo tour begins at Daikanyama station.
-Leave via the main exit head straight and take a left then right till you find yourself at the junction of Kyu-yamate Dori with the footbridge over the top.
+Our cheapo tour begins at Daikanyama Station.
+Leave via the main exit, head straight and take a left, then right till you find yourself at the junction of Kyu-yamate Dori with the footbridge over the top.
 Asakura House is over the footbridge, and past the police box, tucked away 10m down the minor road.

-Asakura house is a well preserved house of a Japanese dignitary, built in 1919 which survived both the Great Kanto Earthquake and the fire bombings during the war.
+Asakura house is a well-preserved house of a Japanese dignitary, built in 1919 which survived both the Great Kanto Earthquake and the fire bombings during the war.

-3. Saigoyama Koen
+3. Saigoyama Park

-This park is also a popular spot for residents of Daikanyama and Nakameguro to walk the already mentioned extremely over pampered dogs. additionally, it’s a great spot to catch the sunset, so depending on timing you could loop back here at the end of your walk.
+This park is also a popular spot for residents of Daikanyama and Nakameguro to walk the already mentioned extremely over-pampered dogs.
+Additionally, it’s a great spot to catch the sunset, so depending on timing you could loop back here at the end of your walk.

-4. Cityscape Browsing
+4. Cityscape browsing

-Consult the map below (or better have a smart phone with you) as to the exact route, but basically you head down the hill (possibly crossing over the Meguro River) and continue until you reach the main road, Yamate Dori.
-Then, turn right and walk along Yamate Dori until you reach a major Junction with Cross Air Tower looming over it on the West side.
+Consult the map below (or better have a smart phone with you) for the exact route, but basically you head down the hill (possibly crossing over the Meguro River) and continue until you reach the main road Yamate Dori.
+Then, turn right and walk along Yamate Dori until you reach a major junction with Cross Air Tower looming over it on the west side.

 It’ll take about 10–15 minutes (plus photo time) to get to the next stop of the tour: